 Because these are breakfast cookies, not dessert cookies, they only have half the natural sweetener as compared to my regular oatmeal cookie recipes… Which gives them a similar sweetness level to muffins.
 To make sure these cookies still turn out soft and chewy, you’ll add milk to the cookie dough as well.
 And of course, don’t forget the mini chocolate chips—the best part!
 These are my go-to kind!

-Healthy Chocolate Chip Banana Oatmeal Breakfast Cookies | | Print |
+Healthy Chocolate Chip Banana Oatmeal Breakfast Cookies

-- 1 cup (100g) instant oats (gluten-free if necessary and measured like this)
+- 1 cup (100g) instant oats (gluten free if necessary and measured like this)

-- ¾ cup (90g) whole wheat or gluten-free* flour (measured like this)
+- ¾ cup (90g) whole wheat flour or gluten free* flour (measured like this)

 - 1 ½ tsp baking powder